denten-books/plain-text/20-metaphor.md

 "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-But in the 1980's, scholars including John Searle, George Lakoff, Mark Turner argued that metaphors are more broadly a cognitive phenomenon, which maps distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
+But in the 1980's, scholars including John Searle, George Lakoff, Mark Turner argued that metaphors were broadly cognitive phenomena, which map distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
 @turner_death_1987; @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the
-modified view, even such basic semantic concepts as "quantity, state, change, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
-Lakoff and others have further argued that beyond figurative, lyrical language, metaphors more broadly structure everyday experience.[^ln1-analogy] Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
-The idea that "good things are up" generates a multitude of metaphors like "profits are going up" and "moving on up," for example [@lakoff_metaphorical_1980, 195-198].
+modified view, even such basic semantic concepts as "quantity, state, change, action, cause, purpose, means, modality" were metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
+Lakoff and others further argued that beyond figurative, lyrical language, metaphors also structure everyday experience.[^ln1-analogy] Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
+The idea that "good things are up" generates a number of further metaphors like "profits are going up" and "moving on up" [@lakoff_metaphorical_1980, 195-198].
+"The mind is a container" produces "open your mind" and "close-minded."

-[^ln1-analogy]: It bears mentioning at the outset that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.

 !["An exemplary interface for viewing a three dimensional book."
 [@card_methods_2006, 3]](images/figure-2-1.png)